 Stop reading, take action

 Reading and learning is important, but only to a point.
 It is important to stop and implement some of the things you have read about.
 If you don’t take your time to use what you have learned, nothing will change and you will stand still.
-Be a producer.
+Be a producer of content, not a consumer of content.
+Everything that does not directly involve making art and creating new content can be deprioritized.
+Write posts.
+Create infographics.
+Shoot videos.
+Record podcasts.
+Produce whatever it is that you are producing.
+The lifeline of a site is the content and new content must keep rolling in regularly to keep the interest of the audience and to attract a new audience.
+This is why one of the main tasks writers should always have time for is to create and produce new content.

 Focus on the tasks that have the highest impact

+Figure out what tasks are necessary and what tasks are not.
+Forget about urgent tasks and stop being in a reactionary work flow.
+Be proactive with your energy instead.
 You must focus your energy on the tasks that have the highest impact on your goals.
+You must focus on the important tasks.
 For bloggers, the goal usually is to increase the readership, and the task that will bring you closer to that goal is creating remarkable content and pulling your target audience to your content.
+Kill all the time wasters.

 Don’t get distracted

-In the age of the Internet it is quite common and very easy to get distracted.
+Do you recognize this situation?
+You sit down at your computer just to quickly check your email, but then you check the comments on your site, then your Twitter stream, there you find a link or two, and then you realize that your “quick” email check has wasted you an hour or two of mindless online surfing.
+In the age of the Internet it is quite common and very easy to get interrupted and distracted.
 Your mind begins to wander and you waste several hours reading your feeds, checking Facebook, sending tweets or reading Steve Pavlina’s articles (it happens to me every once in a while as Steve’s content is so good).
 Find a spot that fits you best, make it your own and shut out the distractions!
-This includes Twitter and Facebook!

 If you simply write quickly, your mind does not have the opportunity nor the time to wander.
 The ideas just flow and you get them down on paper quickly.
 Don’t worry about the spelling and grammar errors – just write and allow your mind to flow.
 You can do any necessary edits after you have finished writing.